Microsoft Windows Operating System is system software for Intel based

 PCs.
 More information can be found at the vendor website:

-Local exploitation of an access validation error in Microsoft Corp.'s
+Local exploitation of a buffer overflow vulnerability in Microsoft

-Windows Operating System could allow attackers to cause a denial of
+Corp.'s Windows Operating System could allow attackers to gain SYSTEM

 The vulnerability specifically exists due to a logic error in the